Windies chasing consistency in Ireland series

 |

-KINGSTON, Jamaica (CMC) – Consistency will be the key aim for West Indies when they face Ireland in the first of three One-Day Internationals at Sabina Park starting Saturday.
+KINGSTON, Jamaica (CMC) – Consistency will be the key aim for West Indies when they face Ireland in the first of three one-day internationals (ODI) at Sabina Park starting here Saturday.

-Kieron Pollard told a media conference on Friday it was important that West Indies stepped up their winning habits in the format but also urged patience with the group.
+Kieron Pollard told a media conference on Friday it was important that West Indies step up their winning habits in the format, but also urged patience with the group.

 “A lot has been said over the last couple of months in terms of performances, in terms of our West Indies teams,” he said.